bombasticSlacks/3-skill/Injury.md

 ### Piercing
 Stabbing and piercing flesh.
 ### Impact
-Slamming into and breaking flesh .
+Slamming into and breaking flesh.

 ---